 Can there possibly be a dark side to chicken for your cat?
 Definitely.
 If you are purchasing high-quality cat food or treats made with chicken, you can usually feel at ease about your cat’s health and safety.
 But if you’re planning on preparing chicken yourself or giving your cat some of the chicken off of your plate, there are some issues you need to be mindful of.

-The chicken’s skin in of itself should be fine in small doses, but if it has come from the chicken that you made for yourself, you shouldn’t give any to your cat.
+The chicken’s skin in of itself should be fine in small doses, but if it has come from the chicken that you made for yourself, it should only be offered sparingly and not in excess.
 It contains the highest fat content than any other part of the chicken.
-It also has a concentration of seasonings that might not be good for your cat.
+It also has a concentration of seasonings (when cooked with them) that might not be good for your cat.
 A diet high in fat can induce gastrointestinal upset or, at the worst, pancreatitis, which can lead to death if not treated.

 Seasonings and Ingredients